MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-search.md

 ```

-Finally, add the following code to the Post task to present the top 5 trending news as an image carousel to users:
+Finally, add the following code to the **Post** task to present the top five trending news as an image carousel to users:

 ```cs
 int newsResultCount = Math.Min(5, newsResult.Length); // show up to 5 trending news